Danarvelini/blockchain_python/README.md

     - `/nodes/register`: Register a new node
     - `/nodes/resolve`: Resolve conflicts with other nodes

-### API Public
+### API Public (Disabled for now)

 I made this API publicly available using this host: <https://blockchain-simulation-python.onrender.com>

 If you would like to test that public API, please update the host as specified above.